 When effectuating the shift/workweek change, a member may work less than five (5) consecutive days.
-In this case, for the purpose of establishing the new shift/workweek, the member shall receive the guaranteed pay in accordance with Article 15, Section 13.b.
+In this case, for the purpose of establishing the new shift/workweek, the member shall receive the guaranteed pay in accordance with Article 15.14 (A).